samGerges/ShopifyBackend/README.md

 <br/>
 5- Run command "nodemon main.js"
 <br/>
 6- Then in the terminal it will output a local url for the web application.
-Copy the url and paste it in your Chrome browser
+Copy the url and paste it in your Chrome browser</p>
 </li>